Chart Color Schemes

 Virginia features high concentrations of family households, with a higher-than-average median household size

-Family households account for 77.9% of all households, including 40.3% couples with children, 25.8% couples without children, and 10.7% single parent families.
-Non-family households make up the remaining 22.1%, with lone person households at 20.7% and group households comprising 1.7% of the total.
-The median household size is 2.8 people, larger than the Greater Adelaide average of 2.6.
+Family households constitute 77.9% of all households, including 40.3% couples with children, 25.8% couples without children, and 10.7% single parent families.
+Non-family households account for the remaining 22.1%, with lone person households at 20.7% and group households comprising 1.7%.
+The median household size is 2.8 people, which is larger than the Greater Adelaide average of 2.6.

 Frequently Asked Questions - Households